danielsaidi/OnboardingKit/Readmes/Getting-Started.md

 ## Onboarding

-In Tutti, an ``Onboarding`` is at the core of the onboarding experience.

-The onboarding is what determines whether or not a hint or tutorial should be presented.
+In Tutti, an ``Onboarding`` is at the core of the onboarding experience and determines whether or not a hint or tutorial should be presented.

-There are different types of onboardings, that can help you craft a suitable experience for e.g. a first app onboarding, instructions, games etc.
+Tutti comes with different types of onboardings, e.g. `Onboarding`, `DelayedOnboarding`, `ConditionalOnboarding` etc. that can help you create a suitable experience for e.g. a first app onboarding, general instructions, games etc.

 ## Hints